guillermooo/sublime-undocs/source/extensibility/syntaxdefs.rst

 .. note::
-    If you experience unexpected errors during this tutorial, chances are AAAPackageDev or YAML is to blame.
+    If you experience unexpected errors during this tutorial, chances are PackageDev or YAML is to blame.
 Don't immediately think your problem is due to a bug in Sublime Text.

 By all means, do edit the Plist files by hand if you prefer to work in XML, but